Bit rate: CD-DA

-CD-DA, the standard audio CD, is said to have a data rate of 44.1 kHz/16, meaning that the audio data was sampled 44,100 times per second and with a bit depth of 16.
+Compact Disc Digital Audio (CD-DA) uses 44,100 samples per second, each with a bit depth of 16, a format sometimes abbreviated like "16bit / 44.1kHz".
 CD-DA is also stereo, using a left and right channel, so the amount of audio data per second is double that of mono, where only a single channel is used.

 The bit rate of PCM audio data can be calculated with the following formula:

 For example, the bit rate of a CD-DA recording (44.1 kHz sampling rate, 16 bits per sample and two channels) can be calculated as follows:

 The cumulative size of a length of PCM audio data (excluding a file header or other metadata) can be calculated using the following formula:

 The cumulative size in bytes can be found by dividing the file size in bits by the number of bits in a byte, which is eight:

 Therefore, 80 minutes (4,800 seconds) of CD-DA data requires 846,720,000 bytes of storage:

+where MiB is mebibytes with binary prefix Mi, meaning 220 = 1,048,576.